-MISCE LLANEOUS MISCELLANEOUS GROUP M6 - PSYCHOLOGICAL THERAPY SERVICES psychologist registered more than 30 minutes Health Treatment Plan physician) who is mana e for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical d with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting but less than 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant aging the patient under a referred psychiatrist assessment and management plan; or referred by a specialist in the practice of his or her field of psychiatry or paediatrics. ne limited, being deliverable in up to ten planned sessions in a calendar year (including services to which $000$ to $80015$ ; $80100$ to $80115$ ; $80125$ to $80140$ ; $80150$ to $80165$ apply).
-(Professional attendance at consulting rooms) 80000 Fee: \$97.90 Benefit: 85% = \$83.25 CLINICAL PSYCHOLOGY Professional attendance at a place other than consulting rooms.
-As per the service requ irements outlined for item 80000.
-80005 Fee: \$122.35 Benefit: 85% = \$104.00 CLINICAL PSYCHOLOGY Professional attendance for the purpose of providing psychological assessment and therapy for a mental depsychologist registered with Medicare Australia as meeting the credentialing requirements for provision of the least 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) we patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant practice of his or her field of psychiatry or paediatrics.
-These therapies are time limited, being deliverable in up to ten planned sessions in a calendar year (including items 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
-(Professional attendance at consulting rooms) 80010 Fee: \$143.70 Benefit: 85% = \$122.15 80010 CLINICAL PSYCHOLOGY Professional attendance at a place other than consulting rooms As per the service requirements outlined for item 80010.
-80015 Fee: \$168.15 Benefit: 85% = \$142.95 Professional attendanc registered with Medica minutes duration wher referred by a medical p the patient under a refe e for the purpose of providing psychological therapy for a mental disorder by a clinical psychologist are Australia as meeting the credentialing requirements for provision of this service, lasting for at least 60 the patients are referred by a medical practitioner, as part of a GP Mental Health Treatment Plan; or practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing tred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the eld of psychiatry or paediatrics.
-These therapies are tin items 80120, 80145 and ne limited, being deliverable in up to ten planned sessions in a calendar year (including services to which d 80170 apply).
-GROUP THERAPY w ith a group of 6 to 10 patients, EACH PATIENT 80020 Fee: \$36.50 Benefit: 85% = \$31.05
+MISCELLANEOUS MISCELLANEOUS GROUP M6 - PSYCHOLOGICAL THERAPY SERVICES CLINICAL PSYCHOLOGY Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting more than 30 minutes but less than 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+These therapies are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
+Claims for this service may exceed this maximum session limit, however, where exceptional circumstances apply (to a maximum total of 16 individual services per patient from 1 March 2012 to 31 December 2012).
+(Professional attendance at consulting rooms) Amend 80000 Fee: \$97.90 Benefit: 85% = \$83.25 CLINICAL PSYCHOLOGY Professional attendance at a place other than consulting rooms.
+As per the service requirements outlined for item 80000.
+80005 Fee: \$122.35 Benefit: 85% = \$104.00 CLINICAL PSYCHOLOGY Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting at least 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+These therapies are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
+Claims for this service may exceed this maximum session limit, however, where exceptional circumstances apply (to a maximum total of 16 individual services per patient from 1 March 2012 to 31 December 2012).
+(Professional attendance at consulting rooms) Amend 80010 Fee: \$143.70 Benefit: 85% = \$122.15 CLINICAL PSYCHOLOGY Professional attendance at a place other than consulting rooms As per the service requirements outlined for item 80010.
+80015 Fee: \$168.15 Benefit: 85% = \$142.95

+CLINICAL PSYCHOLOGY - GROUP SERVICE Professional attendance for the purpose of providing psychological therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting for at least 60 minutes duration where the patients are referred by a medical practitioner, as part of a GP Mental Health Treatment Plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+80020 GROUP THERAPY with a group of 6 to 10 patients, EACH PATIENT Fee: \$36.50 Benefit: 85% = \$31.05